Fadiga de alarmes em hospitais

 Why Do Hospitals Generate So Many Alarms?

 The alarm volume problem is structural, not incidental.
-Most bedside monitoring systems are configured with default alert thresholds set conservatively to minimize the risk of missing a genuinely critical event.
-The result is a system optimized to never miss an alarm, at the cost of generating hundreds of clinically irrelevant ones per patient per shift.
+Most bedside monitoring systems use default alert thresholds set conservatively to minimize missed critical events, producing hundreds of clinically irrelevant alerts per patient per shift as a result.

 Stage-by-Stage Descent